Breast cancer; answering the questions I had at the time of my diagnosis. An honest chat with myself now the seas are calmer.

 You will learn to manage the fear, and become familiar with the coping mechanisms that work best for you when you are feeling anxious.
 Conscious breathing becomes your automatic first line of defense.
 You will realise that you have to stay away from Google, and that obsessing about it won’t change anything.
 Nothing on line can answer any questions about your individual situation.
 No statistic applies directly to your unique circumstances.
 It’s pointless wasting hours searching for something you are never going to find.

 It’s exhausting to stay in that level of anxiety and fear that you feel at first.
 No one can live like that long term.
 Trust your mind and be patient.
 It will find a way to work through and accept everything that comes your way.
+You will, for the most part, reach a point of radical accepetance.

 That’s the first time you’ll become aware that you’re actually a bit of a bad ass!